Bug #4428

 The C++ multithreading test case is now working without any errors.
 I still need to do some more experiments and move on to some python testing.

-Updated by Anton Shchetikhin over 3 years ago
+Updated by Anton Shchetikhin about 4 years ago

 Mr. Delpratt, I faced the same problem as Andreas Jung.
 From the comments above, I see that the changes have been made to the C ++ codebase.
 How is the Python bindings testing going and when to expect the release of multi-threading support?

-Updated by O'Neil Delpratt about 2 years ago
+Updated by O'Neil Delpratt almost 3 years ago

 Hi, Sorry for the delays on this bug issue.
 The new release for SaxonC will be out next week.